Master in Cyber Security

 Master in Cyber Security – Course Load

-The Master in Cyber Security program consists of 6 core courses, 2 capstone courses and 5 elective courses that deal with basic, advanced and specialized Cyber Security aspects.
+The Master in Cyber Security program consists of 7 core courses and 5 elective courses that deal with basic, advanced and specialized Cyber Security aspects.
 These include emphasis on various kinds of threat resolution and problem solving measures.
 One course grants you 3 credit hours and spans 9 weeks.
-You must gain a total of 39 credit hours to successfully accomplish this graduate program.
-Per course you need to take into account 20 study hours per week, including the online sessions.
+You must gain a total of 36 credit hours to successfully accomplish this graduate program.
+Per week you should count on approx. 20 hours of self study, including the online sessions.

 Certificate in Cyber Security - Threat Detection – Part of the Master in Cyber Security